 Martha and Monica’s parents stormed out of the house.

-“What the fuck,” their father said in a whisper.
-“Do you see this, Nina?”
+“What the fuck,” their father said in a whisper, still in shock.

-As soon Nina opened the driver door, the smell of alcohol repulsed her.
+As soon as their mother opened the driver door, the smell of alcohol disgusted her.

 “No, it’s not like that,” Monica said.